 Occasionally an executor in possession of a will fails to present the will to the court for probate.
-This may occur for a number of reasons but usually because the executor is either elderly or unsure as to whether to take on the responsibilities of being an executor.
-In the interests of completing probate in a reasonable period of time, any interested person (including a creditor) may compel the executor to either accept or refuse probate.
-Rule 74.02(15) further provides as follows:
+This may happen because the executor is unsure whether to take on the responsibilities of being an executor.
+Any interested person (including a creditor) may compel the executor to either accept or refuse probate.
+This is helpful to ensure the estate administration at least gets started.

+Rule 74.02(21) further provides as follows:

-Where an executor fails to bring in a will for probate, any interested person, including a creditor, may apply without notice to a judge for an order in Form 74H to issue calling upon the executor to accept or refuse probate and execution of the will, or to show cause why letters of administration with the will annexed should not be granted to the applicant or to such other person, having prior right thereto, as may be willing to accept it.
+If an executor fails to request probate, any interested person may apply for an order to accept or refuse probate (Form 74I) that requires the executor to either accept or refuse probate or establish why letters of administration with will annexed should not be granted to the applicant or another willing person.